 My PD Journey’s first major activity was the development of a ‘European Inventory’, a research project designed to identify gaps in Parkinson’s care and seek out national examples of good practice that could be adopted in other regions.
 It was completed by an independent research organisation and presented to an audience of decision makers and stakeholders in Brussels in April 2015.

-To learn more about the European Inventory, download the Executive Summary, the full research findings, and other useful documents below.
+To learn more about the European Inventory, download the Executive Summary, the full research findings, and other useful documents in the Downloads section below.

-The European Inventory was made possible by financial support from AbbVie and strategic guidance from Professor Anette Schrag (University College of London).
+The European Inventory was made possible by financial support from AbbVie and strategic guidance from Prof Anette Schrag (University College of London).